TibboVL/EDE-Microservice-Project/README.md

 # EDE Project Documentation

-Welcome to the documentation for the EDE (Your Project Name) repository.
+Welcome to the documentation for my Enterprise Development Experience repository.
 This document provides an overview of the project's services, endpoints, and their connections.

 ### Services structure